Erik Gandini: Sacrificio - Who Betrayed Che Guevara?

-In 2001, he co-directed with Tarik Saleh the documentary film Sacrificio - Who Betrayed Che Guevara?.
+In 2001, Gandini co-directed with Tarik Saleh the documentary film Sacrificio - Who Betrayed Che Guevara?.
 The film centers around Ciro Bustos, Che Guevara's Argentinian lieutenant and the person who more than other has been blamed in history books as guilty of Che's death.

 When captured in Bolivia, Bustos drew Ches portraits of Che Guevara and his guerrillas for the Bolivian army.
 Providing his interrogators with drawings framed Bustos as a traitor by historians but was according to his version part of a misleading strategy adopted under interrogation.
 After living in Sweden in silence for some thirty years, Sacrificio was the first documentary he took part in.

-Sacrificio confronts Busto's version of the events with the surviving protagonists of Che Guevara's death and raises questions about how history has been written.
+Sacrificio explores Busto's version of an event turned into a legend, finding the surviving protagonists of Che Guevara's death and raising questions about how history has been written.
 Sacrificio stars several of the main characters surrounding the capture and killing of the Argentinian revolutionary leader, including former CIA agent Felix Rodriguez, former Bolivian General Gary Prado and Che Guevara's executioner Mario Teran.